 - Discrete event simulation in shipbuilding.

-Given the broad perspective, you will develop in the Design & Manufacturing specialisation, you will be able to get a job in which this breadth of vision really matters.
+Given the broad perspective, you will develop in the Design and Manufacturing specialisation, you will be able to get a job in which this breadth of vision really matters.
 Whether you join an engineering firm, a consultancy firm or a manufacturing company, others will rely on you for your combination of in-depth engineering expertise, creativity and ability to work with and lead cross-disciplinary teams.